12.6. Implementing Polymorphism

 Review

 The compiler can establish all non-polymorphic function bindings at compile time.
-But binding polymorphic function calls to the correct function requires dynamic data structures that operate and evolve during program execution.
+However, binding polymorphic function calls to the correct function requires dynamic data structures that operate and evolve during program execution.
 Although we can use polymorphism without knowing how C++ implements it, understanding its implementation demystifies some of its requirements and behaviors.
-And polymorphism's wonderfully elegant algorithms are worth studying if only to illustrate the beauty of a well-designed problem solution.
+Furthermore, polymorphism's wonderfully elegant algorithms are worth studying if only to illustrate the beauty of a well-designed problem solution.

 A tall, narrow inheritance hierarchy with class A is at the top.
-B is a subclass of A; C is a subclass of B. Class D is a subclass of C, and is at the bottom.
-Stylized constructor calls showing the subclass constructors calling the super class constructors from D to C, from C to B, and from B to A. The constructors run from A to B, from B to C, and from C to D. An instance of class D with an instances of class C nested inside.
+B is a subclass of A; C is a subclass of B. Class D is a subclass of C and is at the bottom.
+Stylized constructor calls showing the subclass constructors calling the super class constructors from D to C, from C to B, and from B to A. The constructors run from A to B, from B to C, and from C to D. An instance of class D with an instance of class C nested inside.
 Inside the C object is a B object, and inside the B object is an A object.

 (a)(b)(c)